goatgirl86/Final_Project_Wildfires/README.md

 - **Data Preprocessing**: Python, VSCode, PgAdmin
 - **Data Analysis**: Python, VSCode, RStudio
 - **Database Management**: Python, VSCode, PgAdmin (PostgreSQL), SQL Alchemy, Quick DBD for ERD development
-- **Dashboard / Web App**: Javascript, Python, Google Slides, Tableau, VSCode
+- **Dashboard / Web App**: Javascript, Python, Google Slides, Tableau, VSCode, Flask

 ### Communication Plan
 Beginning on March 26, 2022, the group held weekly meetings via Zoom in addition to more frequent communication via the following platforms.
 Each group member actively participated in meetings, contributed to group discussions, sought to help other group members who were stuck or struggling, and played to their personal coding strengths to make the final product the best it could be.